-Hawthorn girls will have the option to eat breakfast at school between 7:40 and 8:00.
-Depending on the students' lunch schedules, lunch is typically served some time between 11:39 and 12:53 on any given day.
+Hawthorn girls will have the option to eat breakfast at school between 7:15 - 7:45 AM.
+Depending on the student's lunch schedules, lunch is typically served sometime between 10:30 AM and 12:00 PM on any given day.
 A snack will be provided in the afternoon.
 Monthly menus will be posted on the website for students and families to review.

 Fresh Ideas' dietitians are available to answer questions, provide food plans and work with students on food allergies.
-They can be contacted at askthedietitian@
+They can be contacted at firstname.lastname@example.org.

 Meal Pricing & Menu